microsoft/coyote/docs/_case-studies/azure-batch-service.md

 Integrating scheduling with virtual machine (VM) management, Azure Batch Service supports auto-scaling the number of VMs created, spinning up or down according to the needs of the job.
-This differs from many other schedulers—like Yarn or Mesos, for example—that must be installed on a pre-created set of VMs.
+This differs from many other schedulers&mdash;like Yarn or Mesos, for example&mdash;that must be installed on a pre-created set of VMs.

 ## Challenge